python/cpython/Doc/library/idle.rst

 IDLE also highlights the :ref:`soft keywords <soft-keywords>` :keyword:`match`, :keyword:`case <match>`, and :keyword:`_ <wildcard-patterns>` in pattern-matching statements.
-However, this highlighting is not perfect and may be incorrect in some rare cases.
+However, this highlighting is not perfect and will be incorrect in some rare cases, including some ``_``-s in ``case`` patterns.

 Text coloring is done in the background, so uncolorized text is occasionally visible.
 To change the color scheme, use the Configure IDLE dialog